Global Ophthalmology Drugs Market

 The number of classes of new drugs in development such as Aerie Pharmaceutical’s Rho kinase inhibitors or Inotek Pharmaceutical’s adenosine mimetics, which are expected to offer attractive new treatment options for patients.

 Global Ophthalmology Drugs Market: Overview and Growth Drivers

-iHealthcareAnalyst, Inc. predicts that globally, the global ophthalmic drugs market will reach $38.5 billion in 2023, with the largest increase in the retinal disorders market, followed by the glaucoma segment and dry eye syndrome market, respectively.
+The global market for ophthalmic drugs estimated to reach $50.8 billion by 2027, with the largest increase in the retinal disorders market, followed by the glaucoma segment and dry eye syndrome market, respectively.
 The global market is projected to grow at a CAGR of 5.8% over the forecast period.

 The ophthalmology market is dominated by ocular angiogenesis-modifying compounds, accounting for majority of share in the total ophthalmology drugs market, followed by miotics and antiglaucoma preparations, and products for dry eye, respectively.

 The strong growth in ophthalmology drug sales is resulting directly from substantial increases in the number of people suffering from age related ophthalmic conditions in the developed nations.
 At the same time, the developing countries are further driving the market due to increased expenditures in all areas of healthcare including vision impairment and eye diseases.